bevry-archive/goopen/README.md

 In order to do this, the following services are available at our diposal:

-Everyone can use these to raise money for new projects and ideas that can change the world:
+Everyone can use these to raise money for new projects and ideas that can change the world, or if you have an existing closed-source work you can use these to raise enough money to guarantee going open is feasible for you:

 - Once-Off Pre-Orders
 	- [KickStarter](http://www.kickstarter.com/)